Safety advice for travelling in Portugal

 Always check the eligibility criteria, policy terms, conditions, exclusions and limits that apply.
 Consider the PDS prior to deciding on which policy is right for you and your needs.

-Climate and Natural Disasters in Portugal
+Climate and natural disasters in Portugal

 Portugal enjoys a Mediterranean climate with regional variations.
 The country experiences mild, wet winters and warm, dry summers, with temperatures varying from cooler northern regions to warmer southern areas.
 Understanding Portugal's climate patterns and potential natural disasters will help you prepare for your trip to Portugal.
 Remember, Fast Cover's travel alerts can also provide updates during severe weather events.